International safety standards play a crucial role in ensuring uniformity, reliability, and safety across various industries and sectors worldwide

 5. ADR (Agreement concerning the International Carriage of Dangerous Goods by Road)

-Overview: The ADR agreement sets out regulations for the safe transport of dangerous goods by road within Europe and other signatory countries.
+Overview: The ADR agreement sets out regulations for safely transporting dangerous goods by road within Europe and other signatory countries.

 Purpose: Ensures the safe and efficient transportation of hazardous materials by road and harmonizes transport regulations across countries.